romainaugier/OpenViewer/README.md

 ## Installation

 OpenViewer uses [Vcpkg](https://github.com/microsoft/vcpkg) to manage dependencies and [CMake](https://cmake.org/) to build across platforms.
-Make sure ispc, git and cmake are installed on your machine before building OpenViewer.
+Make sure Git and CMake are installed on your machine before building OpenViewer.

 Vcpkg commit ID used to built the dependencies : 1085a57da0725c19e19586025438e8c16f34c890.
 If you want to build the project and match the dependencies versions I use to develop OpenViewer and used in Github Actions, rebase vcpkg to this commit.

 You first need to install vcpkg and OpenViewer's dependencies.
 Depending on your machine capabilities, it can take a non negligeable amount of time to build (up to 1 hour on the small pc I use to develop on linux).